© 2026

 OXO was a computer game developed by Alexander S. Douglas in 1952 for the EDSAC computer, which simulates a game of Noughts and crosses, also sometimes called Tic-tac-toe.
 OXO is the earliest known game to display visuals on a video monitor.
-To play OXO, the player would enter input using a rotary telephone controller, and output was displayed on the computer's 35脳16 dot matrix cathode ray tube.
-Each game was played against an artificially intelligent opponent.

 No reviews yet.
 Be the first to share your thoughts!